siemdejong/AMRI_MR_tagging/README.md

 `own_functions` contains self-written functions.
 Some of them are used, some are crap to show progress.

 ## Usage
-Run `images_paper.m` to retrieve plots and images that were used for the term paper.
+Run `paper_images.m` to retrieve plots and images that were used for the term paper.
 Other top-level functions are for testing purposes.